cdown/chrisdown.name/oldgames.md

 ## FOV changes

-I don't recommend doing any changes to DesiredFOV/DefaultFOV (and thus default 4:3 res), as it causes overlaid interactions to become misaligned (eg. keypads).
+I don't recommend doing any changes to DesiredFOV/DefaultFOV (and thus default 4:3 res), as it causes overlaid interactions to become misaligned (e.g. keypads).

 ## Graphics tweaks